Music that is not perceived primarily by hearing. Research, practice, examples.

 There are some interesting developments in that vein going on:

 Furenexo is making little gadgets that set vibration buzzers off when there's a loud sound in the room.
+This project looks like it's disappeared, but it's an idea, anyway.

 But the real question is: can harmony as opposed to monophony be felt at a single point ?
 It there a perception of haptic "timbre"?